The Lightroom Sliders That Actually Matter

 When to use it: Almost every photo needs some Exposure adjustment.
 Even well-exposed images often need +0.2 to +0.5 to account for the difference between how cameras and eyes perceive brightness.

 How much: Typical adjustments range from -1.0 to +1.5.
 Going beyond +2.0 suggests the original was significantly underexposed.
-Recovery is possible but quality may suffer.
+Recovery is possible but quality may suffer, especially if you were shooting at high ISO.

 Common mistake: Ignoring Exposure and trying to brighten with other sliders.
-Exposure should be your first move for overall brightness.
+Exposure should be your first move for overall brightness, especially when recovering dark photos.

 2. Highlights